Brendan Fraser: 2009–2020: Setbacks and switch to television

+2020–present: Career resurgence and critical acclaim

 In September 2020, Fraser was cast as gangster Doug Jones in Steven Soderbergh's period crime film No Sudden Move, which was released in 2021.
 In January 2021, Fraser was announced as the lead in Darren Aronofsky's film The Whale.
+Aronofsky stated he had looked for the lead role in the movie for a decade, and decided to cast Fraser after seeing him in the trailer of the low-budget Brazilian film Journey to the End of the Night.
+"A light bulb went off, and I was like, 'Oh, that guy can do it'", he said.

 The film premiered at the Venice International Film Festival in September 2022.
-Fraser's performance was highly praised and the film received a six-minute standing ovation at the festival and subsequently won him the Academy Award for Best Actor.
+Fraser spoke on preparing for the role with The New York Times stating, "The Obesity Action Coalition gave me access to many people, so I could ask them their story on Zoom calls.
+I talked to maybe eight or 10 people — some bedridden, some perfectly mobile."
+Fraser's performance was highly praised and the film received a six-minute standing ovation at the festival and subsequently won him an Oscar for Best Actor.
 He became the first Canadian to win the best actor award.

-In August of the same year, Fraser was announced as part of the cast of Martin Scorsese's upcoming film Killers of the Flower Moon, as well as Max Barbakow's upcoming comedy film Brothers.
+In August of the same year, Fraser was announced as part of the cast of Martin Scorsese's film Killers of the Flower Moon, as well as Max Barbakow's comedy film Brothers.
 In October 2021, Fraser was cast to portray the villain Firefly in the superhero film Batgirl, set in the DC Extended Universe; the release of the film was canceled in August 2022 after a change in Warner Bros. studio priorities.

-After returning to acting in The Whale in 2022, Fraser declined to attend the 2023 Golden Globe Awards ceremony due to a lack of reconciliation or apology regarding his assault accusations.
-Philip Berk has described Fraser's account as a "total fabrication", but in his 2014 memoir, he admitted to having groped Fraser "in jest".
+Fraser lent his voice to the audiodrama The Downloaded, written by Robert J. Sawyer, which was released in Autumn of 2023 as an Audible-exclusive audiobook.
+In December 2023, Fraser was a guest narrator at Disney's Candlelight Processional at Walt Disney World.
+In July 2024, it was announced that Fraser would star as Dwight D. Eisenhower in Pressure.

+In November 2025, it was reported that Fraser would be reprising his role as Rick O'Connell in a fourth film in The Mummy series.